-- 18. What form of travel assistance is my child likely to be offered? - 19.
-What if I disagree with the mode of travel offered? - 20.
-How do personal travel budgets work? - 21.
-Is training available to help my child travel independently? - 22.
-What are the timescales for responding to applications and making the travel arrangements for eligible children?
+- 16. What form of travel assistance is my child likely to be offered? - 17.
+What if I disagree with the mode of travel offered?

+- 18. How do personal travel budgets work? - 19.
+Is training available to help my child travel independently?